 - duct tape works great on the wall for “stripes”!

-- The cushion in it is a dog bed.
-If you need a cushion for something, before you spend the big bucks …look in the pet section!
+- If you need a cushion for something, before you spend the big bucks …look in the pet section!
 I spent $20 on this versus the $40 they wanted for the same things in the “people” department.
 Best part…the cover is washable.

 The light is made from a funnel I purchased and a tractor supply store and light kit from IKEA.